-Quick and Easy: Sew a Scrunchy
+Quick and Easy: Sew a Scrunchie

-With the method I'm showing you here, there is no visible topstitching to close the tube.
+With the method I'm showing you, there is no visible topstitching to close the tube.
 I decided to go for the more professional finish.
-There is a little more hand stitching involved, yes, but it remains a very easy and beginner friendly project.
+A little more hand stitching is involved, but it remains a very easy and beginner-friendly project.

 - 8 inches of 1/4 inch wide elastic – make this 9 in if your hair is really thick.
 You can turn it 2 times around your ponytail with this elastic length.

 - Scissors or a rotary cutter + mat